PipedreamHQ/pipedream/docs/docs/README.md

 -->

-## Is Pipedream for me?
+## Is Pipedream for Me?

 We make it easy to connect APIs with code-level control when you need it — and no code when you don't.
-If you and your team want to stop writing boilerplate code, struggling with authentication and managing infrastructure for API integrations, then Pipedream is for you.
+If you and your team want to stop writing boilerplate code, struggling with authentication and managing infrastructure for integrations, then Pipedream is for you.

 Developers with a working knowledge of Node.js or Javascript will get the most value from Pipedream (Python, TypeScript, and GitHub integration are coming soon).